Niret Alva: Early life and education

 Niret Alva was born in Bangalore – the first child of lawyers Niranjan and Margaret Alva.
-Alva has two brothers, Nikhil and Nivedith, and a sister, Manira, with whom he manages Miditech.
+Alva has two brothers, Nikhil Alva and Nivedith Alva, and a sister, Manira Alva Pinto.
 His name is a portmanteau, wherein the first two letters are from his father Niranjan, and the last three from his mother, Margaret Alva.
 The family moved to Delhi in 1974 when his mother was elected to the Rajya Sabha (the upper house of India's parliament).
 She went on to serve as minister of state in Rajiv Gandhi and Narasimha Rao's governments.
 A prominent parliamentarian, she served four consecutive terms in the Rajya Sabha and one in the Lok Sabha.

 Alva is a graduate in history from St. Stephen's College, Delhi, has a post graduate diploma in journalism from the Indian Institute of Mass Communication (IIMC), Delhi, and is a recipient of a certificate from the Radio Netherlands Training Centre in Hilversum (Holland) for a news and current affairs course in television.
 He earned a law degree (LLB) from Mumbai University.

 Career

-Alva joined the Press Trust of India, television, as a trainee reporter/scriptwriter in January 1988.
+Niret joined the Press Trust of India, television, as a trainee reporter/scriptwriter in January 1988.
 Beginning his career when television was still government-controlled in the late 1980s, he moved on to become a correspondent with Eyewitness, a monthly independent video news magazine, owned by Hindustan Times Television in 1990.
 He covered subjects such as Indian attitudes toward sex, caste violence, the dangers of the civilian use of the army and the capture of Rajiv Gandhi's assassin.